Milk and Ice Cream and Cheese From a Fish

-Another day with Damian looking for stuff to do… I decided, quite randomly, that we’d drive over to Bolton and check out the Fish Family Farm.
-My plan was simply to see the animals and maybe get an ice cream, for I didn’t really know what else they had to offer.
+Another day off with Damian looking for stuff to do… I decided, quite randomly, that we’d drive over to Bolton and check out the Fish Family Farm.
+My plan was simply to see the animals and maybe get an ice cream cone, for I didn’t really know what else they had to offer.
 Even though it’s in Bolton, which sounds so exotic and distant to many Nutmeggers, it’s right off of I-384 and I got there surprisingly fast.
 (However, once on their long and winding driveway, don’t drive like an idiot.
 There are two blind corners and if someone is also driving like an idiot coming the other way, watch out.
 I had this experience at a later visit and had a very, very near miss.
 I wasn’t the idiot for once.)

 Owner Don Fish always dreamed of owning a farm that he could share with other people, so in 1981 he bought the farm and he opened it to the public.
 “We just feel like we have 200 acres and we should share it.”

 Damian and I began exploring the farm and he was immediately drawn to the chickens.
 The chickens here live in an inside/outside coop and seemed rather happy as they clucked about – even as Damian poked at their heads through the mesh.

 Around back is a large pasture with some of their cows grazing about.
 All of their cows are Jerseys and they were born on the farm.
-The Fish Family Farm are one of the state’s few remaining dairy farms that milk, pasteurize and bottle their own milk.
-I’ve read there are only three others in the state… And I’m very curious to visit all of them.
+The Fish Family Farm is one of the state’s few remaining dairy farms that milk, pasteurize and bottle their own milk.
+I’ve read there are only three others in the state… which I don’t think is true.
 For as you’ll read below, the milk here is simply the best I’ve ever had.
-There are a bunch of “raw milk” places and I know of some goat’s milk joints, but I really am curious about the pasteurized cow’s milk ones.
-Anyone?